At Mills College, you’ll be inspired to expand your thinking and realize your full potential.

 Financial aid: International students are eligible for merit scholarships from Mills based on their academic accomplishments.
-To be considered for merit scholarships, you must submit the required application documents by our regular decision deadlines.
-These scholarships can be renewed annually and range from $11,000–$26,000.
+To be considered for merit scholarships, you must submit the required application documents by our Regular Decision deadlines.
+These scholarships can total up to $10,000 and can be renewed annually.

 Application deadlines and fees:

 • Early Action: November 15